xebia-functional/coding-guidelines/java/android/README.md

 ## 2. Conventions for devices 7 inches

-TODO

-* All fonts sizes should be in dimen.xml file
+We need some rules for the application works fine in 7 inches devices.
+The problem is that these devices usually use "mdpi" density.

+For this problem we create new resources for this devices.

+* Copy hdpi drawables to "drawable-sw600dp-mdpi", we want use image resources in hdpi in 7 inches devices
-* Usually the dimensions will be a 150% in 7 inches dimen.xml file
+* Create a new dimensions file for this screens.
+The file "dimen.xml" will be in "values-sw600dp-mdpi" folder.
+Usually the dimensions will be a 150%.
+All fonts sizes should be in dimen.xml file